Calculating holiday pay Holiday entitlement

-When an employee takes holiday, they should get the same pay when they're on holiday as when they're at work.
+When a worker takes holiday, they should get the same pay when they're on holiday as when they're at work.

 Some employers might offer better holiday pay schemes.
-Employees should check their contract.
+Workers should check their contract.

 Holiday pay calculations can be based on: